Squirrelcoding/mailCaptcha/README.md

 # Upcoming Updates
 - Adding support to `alert` and `prompt`

-- Adding support for custom messages when the code is sent!
 # Credits
 - Me.

 # How to use!
 Almost forgot!
-So here is the code:
+So here is the how to use it:

 **Install/require**